Chart Color Schemes

 Infrastructure

 Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified seven projects that may impact this region.
-Major initiatives include Shoreline North Coogee, Fremantle Hospital Mental Health Redevelopment, Cockburn Coast Oval, and OneOneFive Hamilton Hill.
-The following list details those likely to be most relevant.
+AreaSearch has identified seven projects likely to impact the area.
+Notable ones include Shoreline North Coogee, Fremantle Hospital Mental Health Redevelopment, Cockburn Coast Oval, and OneOneFive Hamilton Hill.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.